mapbender/mapbender-documentation/en/elements/basic/map.rst

 Passing POIs
 ------------

-You can pass a POI in the URL.
-A POI has the following parameters:
+You can pass coordinates with the URL.
+The linked position will be marked on the map using a POI (which can optionally be labelled).

-- point: coordinate pair as comma-separated values (mandatory),
+- point: coordinates as comma-separated values (mandatory),
 - label: Label to display (optional),
 - scale: Scale to show POI in (optional).